Safe (1995 film): Production

 Haynes first heard about "environmental illness" in 1991 on a TV magazine program that referred to it as "20th Century Disease".
-He and producer Vachon interviewed organizations that advocate for people who have environmental illness, such as Response Team for the Chemically Injured in Atascadero, California and The Chemical Connection in Wimberley, Texas, and in fact the monologue that Carol gives during her birthday party was based on transcripts of one of the interviews from Wimberley.
+He and producer Vachon interviewed organizations that advocate for people who have environmental illness, such as Response Team for the Chemically Injured in Atascadero, California and The Chemical Connection in Wimberley, Texas.
+The monologue that Carol gives during her birthday party was based on transcripts of one of the interviews from Wimberley.
 Haynes also did research into New Age healing practices, and was especially interested in the work of Louise Hay, whose books became popular among gay men during the AIDS epidemic by telling them that self-love would heal their illness.
 The fictional Wrenwood was inspired by a yoga retreat at Kripalu Center.
-He also got inspiration from Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles, 2001: A Space Odyssey and The Boy in the Plastic Bubble.
+Haynes also drew inspiration from films such as Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles, 2001: A Space Odyssey and The Boy in the Plastic Bubble.

 For the script, Haynes has said that the conceptual origin involved setting up barriers that prevent the audience from getting emotionally close to the character of Carol, which was a concept he explored again in Far from Heaven.
 He used political red herrings to make the audience trust certain characters at first, such as the leader of Wrenwood being a gay man.
 Since Haynes himself is gay, he thought the audience would expect the gay character to be trustworthy.

 For the role of Carol, Haynes was initially interested in Susan Norman—who was later cast as Linda instead—but Julianne Moore's agent reached out to Vachon and insisted on an interview with her for the role.
 Moore knew exactly how to play the character of Carol as soon as she read the script: "I wanted the character to not put any weight on her larynx at all", so that's what she did in the audition that won her the part.

 Cinematographer Alex Nepomniaschy suggested the look of Red Desert to Haynes after reading the script, and together they decided never to let the camera get very close to any of the characters as a way to keep emotional distance.

 Potential investors wanted him to replicate the elements that had worked well in Haynes' previous film Poison, but since this film was different in so many ways, it took a long time to find the funding for it.
 The budget was around $1 million.
 Finally, filming began on January 1, 1994, in Los Angeles, and lasted 6 weeks.

 For the film's premiere at Sundance, Haynes had removed the shot of Peter's mansion, but put it back in after hearing audience feedback because he wanted to emphasize Peter's hypocrisy.

 Ultimately, the film presents no answer for her illness or predicament.
 Her condition is given no name in the film, but director Haynes confirmed that it is a depiction of multiple chemical sensitivity.
 He also said that Carol's isolation was both the answer and the problem for her.